Baryon asymmetry: Regions of the universe where antimatter dominates

 Another possible explanation of the apparent baryon asymmetry is that matter and antimatter are essentially separated into different, widely distant regions of the universe.
 The formation of antimatter galaxies was originally thought to explain the baryon asymmetry, as from a distance, antimatter atoms are indistinguishable from matter atoms; both produce light (photons) in the same way.
 Along the boundary between matter and antimatter regions, however, annihilation (and the subsequent production of gamma radiation) would be detectable, depending on its distance and the density of matter and antimatter.
 Such boundaries, if they exist, would likely lie in deep intergalactic space.
 The density of matter in intergalactic space is reasonably well established at about one atom per cubic meter.
 Assuming this is a typical density near a boundary, the gamma ray luminosity of the boundary interaction zone can be calculated.
 No such zones have been detected, but 30 years of research have placed bounds on how far they might be.
 On the basis of such analyses, it is now deemed unlikely that any region within the observable universe is dominated by antimatter.

-Mirror anti-universe
+Mirror universe

-The Big Bang generated a universe–antiuniverse pair, our universe flows forward in time, while our mirror counterpart flows backward.
+In the mirror anti-universe theory, the Big Bang generated a universe–antiuniverse pair.
+This universe flows forward in time, while the mirror counterpart flows backward.